Skip to Main Content

 AUT's Read & Publish agreements:

-• Enable corresponding authors from AUT to publish open access immediately on acceptance, and free of any Article Processing Charges (APCs)
+• Enable corresponding authors from AUT to publish open access on acceptance free of any Article Processing Charges (APCs)

 • Are negotiated by the Council of Australian University Librarians (CAUL), representing 39 Australian and all NZ university libraries